-Depression is a serious and debilitating disorder, and suffers should seek medical attention if they are experiencing symptoms such as prolonged sadness, loss of interest or pleasure, changes in sleep or appetite, lowered self-esteem or fatigue.
-Although many circumstances can cause a person to experience depression, hormonal imbalances can cause a person to have difficulty in managing stress, feeling happy or hopeful, and maintaining normal sleeping and eating patterns.
-Women experience depression up to twice as often as men, and hormonal factors such as menstrual cycle changes, pregnancy, miscarriage, childbirth, pre-menopause, and menopause may contribute to this increased rate of depression in women.
+Depression is a serious and debilitating disorder.
+You should seek medical attention if you are experiencing symptoms such as prolonged sadness, loss of interest or pleasure, changes in sleep patterns or appetite, lowered self-esteem or fatigue.
+Although many circumstances can cause depression, hormonal imbalances can be part of the problem because they can cause difficulty in managing stress, feeling happy or hopeful, and maintaining normal sleeping and eating patterns.
+Women experience depression up to twice as often as men, and hormonal factors such as menstrual cycle changes, pregnancy, miscarriage, childbirth, perimenopause, and menopause may contribute to this increased rate of depression in women.

 Thyroid: Hypothyroidism (diminished level of thyroid hormones)is probably the most readily known hormonal cause of depression in men and women.
 Low levels of thyroid hormones cause a reduction in serotonin, which is an essential neurotransmitter influencing mood and behavior

 Estrogen: Estrogen or progesterone deficiency in women during perimenopause or menopause is often associated with depression.
 A common sign of diminishing estrogen production is feeling overly sensitive to remarks by others or becoming tearful/crying for no apparent reason.
 Lowered levels of estrogen may cause feelings of sadness and hopelessness.